 The best gifting approach is not to make donations on a whim, but to put more thought into the process.
 Cash gifts tend to be the default option for many, but they may not be the most efficient use of your charitable generosity.
 This is true both in the net amount extended to a charity and the tax benefits you can achieve through tax-deductible donations.

-Despite occasional bumps in the road, the stock market grew significantly in recent years, and you may own shares of stock that have experienced significant price appreciation.
-Based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
-Capital gains taxes are due when the stock is sold, taxed at a rate of up to 20 percent (on securities held for more than one year) at the federal level.
-In addition, if your modified adjusted gross income exceeds certain threshold amounts, a 3.8 percent net investment income tax (NIIT) may also apply.
+If you own shares of stock that have experienced significant price appreciation, based on current tax laws, as long as that stock is held, it can continue to appreciate in value with no tax consequences.
+Capital gains taxes are due when the stock is sold, taxed at a rate of up to 20% (on securities held for more than one year) at the federal level.
+In addition, if your modified adjusted gross income exceeds certain threshold amounts, a 3.8% net investment income tax (NIIT) may also apply.

 If you have intentions to sell stock with a low cost basis, one alternative to consider is gifting those securities to charity.
 This offers important advantages compared to first selling the securities and then making a cash donation.